rmaicle/sut/README.md

 }
 ~~~

-When using the code above, the _wrapper module_ name must be the same as the
-module name that qualifies the calls to `unitTestBlockPrologue` and
+When using a wrapper module, calls to `unitTestBlockPrologue` and
-`excludeModule`.
+`excludeModule` are qualified with the _wrapper module_ name.
 This is because the client code imports the _wrapper module_ statically.
 See the following _Functions_ section.